 We exist to promote conflict resolution and reconciliation

 Reconciliation is the keystone of our work.
 Conflict in the Middle East nearly always has a religious component.
 This is because it is a region where Sunni and Shia Muslims continue to vie for supremacy.
-Essentially, it is a civil war within Islam which has been raging since the death of the Prophet Muhammad.
-And to make matters worse, Christians and other minorities are often caught in the crossfire.
+Essentially, it is a schism within Islam which has been raging since the death of the Prophet Muhammad.
+To make matters worse, Christians and other minorities are often caught in the crossfire.

 As a Christian charity operating in a predominantly Muslim part of the world, we must be sensitive to our surroundings.
 We do not proselytise the faith, nor do we assert Christianity as the solution to the ongoing troubles.
 Our role is to relieve the suffering of Christians and other persecuted minorities.
 In doing so, we employ people from different religious backgrounds.
 Our current staff includes Anglicans, Greek Orthodox, Chaldeans, Muslims and Jews.